pgdogdev/docs/docs/features/load-balancer/index.md

 COMMIT;
 ```

-While more often used to atomically perform writes to multiple tables, transactions can also manually route read queries to the primary as to avoid having to handle replication lag for time-sensitive queries.
+While often used to atomically perform multiple changes, transactions can also be used explicitly route read queries to a primary as to avoid having to handle replication lag.

+This is useful for time-sensitive workloads, like background jobs that have been triggered by a database change which hasn't propagated to all the replicas yet.

 !!! note
-    This is common with background jobs that get triggered after a row has been inserted by an HTTP controller.
-    The job queue is often configured to read data from a replica, which is a few milliseconds behind the primary and, unless specifically handled, could run into "record not found" errors.
+    This behavior often manifests with "record not found"-style errors, e.g.:

+    ```
+    ActiveRecord::RecordNotFound (Couldn't find User with 'id'=9999):
+    ```

 ## Configuration

-The load balancer is enabled automatically when cluster contains more than
+The load balancer is **enabled** automatically when a database cluster contains more than
 one database, for example:

 ```toml